 He was assassinated the next day on 4 April 1968.

-The Banks must be restrained, and the financial system reformed, with balance restored to the economy, before there can be any sustainable recovery."There is a vision to remake the world's economy according to the neo-liberal agenda, and to rule it with an 'iron rod' wielded by the US.
+The Banks must be restrained, and the financial system reformed, with balance restored to the economy, before there can be any sustainable recovery."There is a vision to remake the world's economy according to the neo-liberal agenda, and to rule it with an 'iron rod' and the US dollar.
 It would be under the control, described as benevolent guidance, of an oligarchy of the self-proclaimed wisest and most powerful of the multinational elite.
 The key goal now is to subdue any effective competition, and to gain the full cooperation of the other major powers.
-They are testing their model of a confederation of nations under central control in Europe."
+They are now testing their model of a confederation of nations under central control in Europe."